northpr/GermanyRentalPrice/README.md

 To understand the model that we want to create the prediction model.
 We should analyze for better understanding and might clean to have a better dataset.
 I cannot illustrate all of the data in this overview.
 Instead, I will show some of the virtualizations from the notebook files.

 ## Data Virtualization
+### Distribution
 Normally, I love to start from the distribution for the basic understanding.
 Distribution Plot of 'totalRent.'
 ![03distribution](https://github.com/northpr/GermanyRentalPrice/blob/main/model/data/markdown_image/distribution.png)

+### Correlation with heatmap
 Heatmap to check the correlation between variables
 ![04correlationmap](https://github.com/northpr/GermanyRentalPrice/blob/main/model/data/markdown_image/correlation.png)

+### Scatter plot
 Average rental per month by using city to seperate
 ![05cityratio](https://github.com/northpr/GermanyRentalPrice/blob/main/model/data/markdown_image/average_rental_per_month.gif)

+### Geographical map
-Average rental per month by using Postleitzahl to seperate.
+Shout out to Jonas Neri for this idea!
+[Source](https://www.kaggle.com/code/jonaslneri/german-rent-avg-by-postal-code) Average rental per month by using Postleitzahl to seperate.
 ![06rentalsqm](https://github.com/northpr/GermanyRentalPrice/blob/main/model/data/markdown_image/germany_map.png)

+Interactive plot to check each of the average rental price by using Postal Code.
 ![07rentalsqm](https://github.com/northpr/GermanyRentalPrice/blob/main/model/data/markdown_image/germany_average_map.gif)

 We could do more virtualization to understand more in a specific city or room type depending on what purpose you're trying to use this work in, such as focusing in only Berlin.